Symptoms, Risks and Diagnosis

 - Quantitative immunoglobulin

 - 24-hr urine test for protein excretion.

 - Skeletal bone survey: X-rays taken of all bones to look for damage.

-- Bone marrow biopsy to aspirate bone marrow, blood and a small piece of bone from the hipbone or breastbone to look for microscopic signs of cancer.
+- Bone marrow biopsy to aspirate bone marrow, blood and a small piece of bone from the hipbone to look for microscopic signs of cancer.

 - Cytogenetic/FISH analysis: A laboratory test in which cells in a sample of tissue are viewed under a microscope to look for certain changes in the chromosomes.

 - CT-PET scan: A procedure that makes a series of detailed pictures of areas inside the body, which are taken from different angles.
 Contrast dye may be used to reveal swollen lymph nodes or a swollen spleen.

 - MRI scan of the spine and pelvis in select patients.